seydx/homebridge-tado-platform/README.md

 ## Telegram

 You can set up the notifier to get a Telegram notification with customized messages and markdown capability when user arrives/leaves or open window detection triggers.
+Before you can use the "Telegram Notification" functionality, you need to set up a bot.
+Here you can find more information: [Setup Telegram Bot](https://github.com/SeydX/homebridge-fritz-platform/blob/master/docs/Telegram.md)

 ```
 "homes": [